 The Pillowcase Project

-Help children understand, cope with and respond to weather-related emergencies that could happen in their community; and build transferable skills they could use in many situations.
+Help children understand, cope with and respond to weather-related emergencies that could happen in their community.

 - Teaching package, images, videos

 - Geography, PSHE

 In this emergency preparedness resource, children learn about weather emergencies and how they can affect people; develop and practise coping skills; and have the option to decorate an emergency “grab bag” pillowcase with the items they would want in an emergency.
 They then take the pillowcase home with them to share their learning with their family.

 Activities include films, worksheets, photographs, role-play and scenario cards, signs, presentations, factsheets, checklists and emergency planning documents to take home.
 Children will also gain skills such as: communication, decision making, problem solving and creative and critical thinking.